fmoo/react-typeahead/README.md

 Type: `Array`
 Default: []

 An array supplied to the filtering function.
 Can be a list of strings or a list of arbitrary objects.
-In the latter case, `props.getSearchString` and `props.getDisplayString` should be provided.
+In the latter case, `filterOption` and `displayOption` should be provided.

 #### props.maxVisible